vaseef/WhatsAppMessageSender/README.md

 2. NPM Install: Selenium.WebDriver.3.141.0
 3. NPM Install: Selenium.WebDriver.ChromeDriver.81.0.4044.13800

+Selenium is a free (open source) automated testing suite for web applications across different browsers and platforms.

 Currently there is a limitation as WhatsApp is loading the chats dynamically into the web UI.
 So at a time the utility is able to load only 16 chats.
 This tool further need to be enhanced to load all the messages at the same time.